MiaoDragon/cs439-rubric/rubric-midterm.md

 Extra credit is only given to students who **work alone**.

-**Note: if there is variable naming issue and the code is wrong only because of that, we only deduct 1 point.**
+**Note: if there is variable naming issue and the code is wrong only because of that, we only deduct 1 point.** if there is variable naming issue and the code is wrong only because of that, we only deduct 1 point There might be multiple naming error.
+In this case, if the multiple errors belong to one rubric point, then we deduct by min{sum of # naming error, rubric point}

 # PART 1: Accessing Twitter API (optional for individuals) (Extra Credit 6)
 ## Task 1.1 (Extra Credit 4)